-Enhancing peatland resilience to wildfire through peatland habitat restoration; building the evidence base.
+Enhancing peatland resilience to wildfire through ecological and hydrological reclamation; building the evidence base.

 Dual Award with University of Western Sydney